tardate/LittleArduinoProjects/Kraft/CA30FuelTransporter/README.md

 * very happy with the end result (especially after painting)
 * window parts are a bit thick and crude.
 I should have tested the fit before painting and final construction.
 * windshield wipers are fragile parts
 * glue behind the decals was a bit rough and overdone.
-Some decals required quite a soak to softwn and remove the excess
+Some decals required quite a soak to soften and remove the excess

 Would/could I electrify this?
 Perhaps LED headlights and/or interior dome lighting.
 At this scale it is a bit small for RC conversion.